fastrgv/WorldCupSokerban/README.md

 Three [pre-compiled] game executables are provided, one for Windows, one for gnu/linux and one for OSX.
 The OSX executable is intended to have minimal runtime requirements:  sokerban_osx.
 The linux binary sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 GLFW3, SFML, FLAC, ogg, vorbis, & openal.

-Similarly, the Windows binary, sokerban.exe, needs the DLLs collocated.
+Similarly, the Windows binary, .\binw64\sokerban.exe, needs the DLLs collocated.

 Three build scripts are described;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
 Only GNAT is required.